xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 ## Submit an issue to Jira

-After executing a test suite, you can submit a ticket to Jira from its test reports.
+After executing a test suite, you can submit an issue to Jira directly from the test reports page.

 Follow these steps: